 The burden of proof in a personal injury case is on the party asserting the claim.
 Here, the injured victim has the burden of proving every element of the claim based upon a preponderance of the evidence.

-Also, traffic laws tend to protect vulnerable people out strolling over autos.
+Also, traffic laws tend to protect vulnerable people from strolling over autos.
 Below are some of the applicable, legislatively prescribed traffic rules:

 Almost always, pedestrians in Irvine are expected to be careful at traffic interchanges.
 Pedestrians must stay inside the painted lines of marked crosswalks.
-But in the end, the actions of the motorists will be thoroughly scrutinized in an accident like this.
+But in the end, the motorists’ actions will be thoroughly scrutinized in an accident like this.

-Large vehicles and loose animals are capable of wreaking catastrophe to the unprotected body or a walker, jogger, or person strolling about on foot.
+Large vehicles and loose animals can wreak catastrophe to the unprotected body or a walker, jogger, or person strolling about on foot.
 Because of this, drivers must exercise the utmost care and caution when traveling.

 As a motorist, you owe a duty to the people you share the road with you, as well as to those nearby.
 When reasonable care is not used, a pedestrian can get run down.
 In that case, the defendant is considered negligent.